Reb Jevin Eagle, Executive Director

 Justin Held, Rabbinic Intern

 Justin Held has served as BU Hillel’s Rabbinic Intern since July 2018.
-Justin is a fifth year rabbinical student at Hebrew College where he will receive rabbinic ordination, as well as a Master’s in Jewish Education.
+Justin is a third year rabbinical student at Hebrew College where he will receive rabbinic ordination, as well as a Master’s in Jewish Education.
 Before coming to Boston, Justin spent two years as the Engagement Associate at Minnesota Hillel.
 Justin graduated from the University of Kansas with a degree in Religious Studies.
 Justin is from Minnesota, is a huge fan of Kansas basketball, Hershey’s chocolate and Seinfeld.
-Email Justin at email@example.com.
+Email Justin at firstname.lastname@example.org.